As Trump holds back, tech firms step in on election security

 Foreign attackers “are persistent, they are skilled, they are super well-resourced, and they are going to continue to try and interfere with the electoral process and try to sow distrust with the American people,” Burt said.

-As lawmakers pursue other channels of information, there are still places where the public sector cannot help.
-Florida Rep. Stephanie Murphy, a Democrat, has been fighting for more than a year to have the administration publicly identify the two Florida counties where Russian hackers gained access to voter databases before the 2016 election.
+As lawmakers pursue other channels of information, there are still places where the private sector cannot help.
+Florida Rep. Stephanie Murphy, a Democrat, has been fighting for more than a year to have the administration publicly identify two Florida counties where Russian hackers gained access to voter databases before the 2016 election.
+People living in those counties are still unaware.

-“The only way you can fight that disinformation is with transparency, and the U.S. government has to be transparent about the attacks on our democracy by providing the information,” Murphy said.
-“I think maybe companies are accustomed to disclosing when they have had breaches, and that is why you are seeing corporate America leading.”
+“The only way you can fight that disinformation is with transparency, and the U.S. government has to be transparent about the attacks on our democracy by providing the public with the information they need to push back against this foreign interference,” Murphy said.
+“I think maybe companies are accustomed to disclosing when they have had data breaches, and that is why you are seeing corporate America lead in providing the American public with information about meddling in our election."

 Associated Press writer Frank Bajak in Boston contributed to this report.